 How to Find and Train an Agency Sales Rockstar

 Do you feel like your agency sales needs to grow beyond you, the owner?
 Are you having a hard time recruiting and training successful salespeople?
+Desperate to find the agency sales rockstar to elevate your team?
 Then it’s time to start putting the right systems in place in order to build a scalable agency sales team.

 In this episode, we’ll cover: